 At the local level in both Provinces, discussions with local officials went into greater detail on the priority areas, the development challenges/underlying vulnerabilities they face and the climate hazards.
 The local level meetings also discussed various adaptation options and investments that are required in the target areas.
 The meetings with officials of Kampot and Koh Kong Provinces identified that the climate adaptation interventions highlighted by them reflected in the Commune Investment Plan (CIP) that is the official priority investments at the Commune level.
 The CIPs offer 'pre-packaged' actions that could enhance alignment between donor funded development projects and government priorities.
 The meetings also helped understand the priorities of the different line departments at provincial as well as District level.
-In addition, through consultation with the target Commune councils and vulnerable groups, it was reconfirmed the issues discussed with Provincial/District level stakeholders and also understood the local issues and smaller scale interventions not covered by the CIP.
+As mentioned in Section D, the gass, complementarity and synergies with cIPs were identified.
+In addition, For an example, through consultation with the target Commune councils and vulnerable groups, it was reconfirmed the issues discussed with Provincial/District level stakeholders and also understood the local issues and smaller scale interventions not covered by the CIP.
 These meetings also reconfirmed acceptance by the Communes, outlined alternative options for increasing resilience and potential environmental and social risks and impacts of the interventions.
+In addition, gender nelusivity was given provincials, UN-Habitat will ensure lesues of both women and men, with at least 40 percent being women, who provided gender specific climate change related priorities and challenges that are already reflected in the Outputs.
+Moreover, when developing the full proposal, UN-Habitat will ensure issues of both women and men are fully represented whilst adhering to the UN principle of Leaving No One Behind (LNOB).